baggepinnen/LowLevelParticleFilters.jl/docs/src/parameter_estimation.md

 vline!([svec[findmax(llskf)[2]]], l=(:dash,:red), primary=false)
 ```

-as we can see, the result is quite noisy due to the stochastic nature of particle filtering.
+the result can be quite noisy due to the stochastic nature of particle filtering.
+The particle filter likelihood never reaches as high as for the Kalman filter which is optimal for the linear example system we are simulating here.
+For maximum-likelihood estimation, the [`AuxiliaryParticleFilter`](@ref) is typically more accurate than the standard [`ParticleFilter`](@ref)

-## MAP estiamtion
+## MAP estimation
 In this example, we will estimate the variance of the noises in the dynamics and the measurement functions.

 To solve a MAP estimation problem, we need to define a function that takes a parameter vector and returns a filter, the parameters are used to construct the covariance matrices: